STAR Class Schedule

 Introduction to Proposal Submission

 This course provides basic overview of instructions on preparing a proposal, securing the appropriate approvals, and submitting to the funding agency.
-Topics covered are eligibility to serve as principal investigator, types of proposals, interpreting sponsor guidelines, completing sponsor application forms and internal forms and proposal revisions.
+Topics covered are eligibility to serve as principal investigator, types of proposals, interpretation of sponsor guidelines, completion of both sponsor application forms and internal campus forms and proposal revisions.
+This course will also include an overview on the use of the ORBiT Database.

 - Business Contracts and Subawards (3 hours)